 There are two main reasons why organic CTR is important.
 First, when you have a high CTR (i.e. an article that generates a ton of clicks), there is an increase in traffic.
 The second reason is that Google uses CTR to re-rank articles in the SERPs.
 There is a big correlation between CTR and how high you rank in search engines.
-Larry Kim says, “The more your pages beat the expected organic CTR for a given position, the more likely you are to appear in prominent organic positions.”
+Larry Kim says in a blog post on Moz, “The more your pages beat the expected organic CTR for a given position, the more likely you are to appear in prominent organic positions.”

 When you can measure CTR, it becomes easier for you to optimize your content to rank higher and improve the ROI of your campaigns because it would be easier for you to estimate the success rate.

 You would be able to answer valuable questions like: Are your campaigns performing as expected?
 Do you need to change your titles or meta tags?
 CTR would help you understand your target market and what they are interested in.
 This would help improve your click rates and hence improve traffic.